Doug Sutherland (American politician): Career

 Sutherland spent eleven working at Boeing.
 In 1971, Sutherland purchased the Tacoma Tent and Awning Company, building it from four to thirty-four employees over the next two decades.
 Having seen the impact government can have on small businesses and families, Sutherland became involved in local politics.

 From 1980 to 1981, Sutherland served as a member of the Tacoma City Council.
 After two years on the council, he was elected mayor of Tacoma, where he served from 1982 to 1989.
 As mayor, he completed the nation's first environmental community assessment with then-United States Environmental Protection Agency director William Ruckelshaus.
 He also served as the chair of the Puget Sound Air Quality Authority.
 During that time the PSAQA led Pierce, King, Snohomish and Kitsap counties into compliance with the Clean Air Act's new standards.

 From 1989 to 1992, Sutherland served as the first City Manager of SeaTac, Washington.
 He was responsible for the creation, staffing and development of municipal services for the newly formed city.
 He helped lead SeaTac through pre-incorporation operations to its establishment as a fully functioning city in February 1990.

 In 1992, Sutherland was elected Pierce County Executive, a position he held until his election in 2000 as Commissioner of Public Lands.
 As Pierce County Executive, he joined his Democratic counterparts in King and Snohomish counties to create the Tri-County Salmon Taskforce, addressing the cleanup of Puget Sound and finding ways to improve salmon habitat.

-Sutherland became Washington Commissioner of Public Lands in 2000 and was re-elected in 2004.
+Sutherland was elected Washington Commissioner of Public Lands in 2000 and was re-elected in 2004.